The Hg Foundation launches to help remove barriers to education and skills development in technology

 “We have chosen our two initial partnerships based on evidence that tutoring represents the gold-standard of measurable intervention in education.
 The move to tech-enabled tutoring and online is the next step, whilst STEM subjects remain increasingly important in the modern world.
 We are focused on making a real difference and removing obstacles to the world of technology for those who need it most.”Sir Kevan Collins, Independent Trustee of The Hg Foundation and former CEO of The Education Endowment Foundation (EEF).

-The Hg Foundation is a non for profit association and UK-registered charity.
+The Hg Foundation is a UK-registered charity.
 The Foundation acts independent of Hg and grant decisions will be made by the Board of Trustees.
 The Foundation will be funded through a proportion of carried interest from current and future Hg funds, a proportion of Hg’s annual profits and also through charitable activities carried out across the firm.
 The Board will closely monitor the impact of the Foundation’s projects to track and assess outcomes and impact of the schemes it supports.
 The Foundation’s ambition is to reach an average of over $5 million annual commitments over the first ten years.

 The Foundation has appointed two independent trustees, Tom Attwood (Chair) and Sir Kevan Collins.
 Tom Attwood is the former chair of the Academy and Free School Board at the DfE.
 Sir Kevan Collins was the first Chief Executive of The EEF from 2011 to 2019 and is a visiting professor at the UCL Institute of Education (IOE).
 The other Hg trustees represent the Foundation’s geographic reach, including Martina Sanow, Partner and Deputy COO, Caroline Löfgren, Head of Responsible Investment, Richard Donner, Partner and Richard Earnshaw, Director – all working from Hg’s London office, as well as Gero Wittemann, Partner and co-head of Hg’s New York office and Cornelius Becker, Senior Associate in Hg’s Munich office.